Washington Contractor License Bond

 Washington participates in NASCLA (www.nascla.org), though its registration system differs from traditional licensing states.
 Reciprocity benefits may vary due to Washington's unique approach focusing on bonding and insurance rather than competency exams.

-Washington contractor bonds are backed by Treasury-certified carriers.
+Washington contractor bonds are backed by Treasury-backed carriers.
 Learn more about national contractor licensing standards at NASCLA.org.

 Serving Construction Professionals Throughout Washington